Diabetic Meal Plan For Type 2 Diabetes

 Nutrition Fact: This first meal provides carbohydrates to make up the fast.
 In addition, fiber contained in bread helps prevent these carbohydrates to do peak and provides energy released slowly.

-Nutrition Fact: This lunch contains complex carbohydrates that provide energy, fiber, antioxidants, good quality fats and high volume to give satiety.
+Nutrition Fact: This lunch contains complex carbohydrates that provide energy, fiber, antioxidants, good quality fats, and high volume to give satiety.
 According to research, lycopene found in tomatoes has a great benefit for diabetic patients, since they commonly suffer from metabolic and oxidative stress.
-So, lycopene, which has amazing antioxidant properties, helps prevent some diabetes complications like retinopathy and reduce harm caused by free radicals.
-According to scientific opinion from EFSA (European Food Safety Authority), pectins found in apples, help reduce post prandial glucose levels and control amount of food ingested in the following meals.
+So, lycopene, which has amazing antioxidant properties, helps prevent some diabetes complications like retinopathy and reduce the harm caused by free radicals.
+According to scientific opinion from EFSA (European Food Safety Authority), pectins found in apples, help reduce postprandial glucose levels and control the amount of food ingested in the following meals.

 Dinner: 3 ounces of lean red meat + 1 small baked potato +1 cup steamed broccoli + Lettuce salad with vinegar and 1 tablespoon oil + 1 cup strawberries with lemon juice and sweetener.

 It provides 3 servings of starches, 1 serving of fruit, 1 serving of non-starchy vegetables, 3 servings of meat and derivatives and 1 serving of fat.
 535 calories.

 Nutrition Fact: Dinner contains fewer carbohydrates because there is no activity latter other than sleep.
 It provides high-quality protein, iron, healthy fats, fiber, good volume with reduced calories.